Overview

 Practical Information

 Access – The beach is reachable by both ramps and steps, providing wheelchair‑friendly concrete ramp access directly onto the sand.
-A footpath behind the beach runs parallel to the road for those who prefer a level surface.
+A level footpath runs parallel to the road for those who prefer a firm surface.

 Parking – Two public car parks sit at either end of the strand, supplemented by roadside parking.
 During the summer months the area can become busy, so early arrival helps avoid congestion.

 Facilities – Public toilets are available adjacent to the car parks.
 There are no shower facilities.
-Litter bins and recycling points are placed throughout the site to help keep the beach clean.
+Litter bins and recycling points are placed throughout the site.

 Lifeguards – Lifeguards are on duty throughout the official bathing season (roughly June to August).
 Exact daily hours are posted on the notice board at the beach.

-Dog Policy – Dogs are not permitted on the beach, even on a leash, but they may be walked on the adjacent footpath where signage reminds owners to clear waste.
+Dog Policy – Dogs are not permitted on the beach itself, even on a leash, but they may be walked on the adjacent footpath where owners are asked to keep them under control and clean up after them.

 Admission – Entry to the beach is free; there is no admission charge.